supertime1/Stanford-Algorithm-Course/Course_1/README.md

        ![Notebook](https://github.com/supertime1/Stanford-Algorithm-Course/blob/master/Images/Master%20Method.png?raw=true)

-   where a can be interpretated as "rate of subproblem proliferation", and b^d can be interpretated as "rate of work shrinkage" per subproblem
+   where a can be interpretated as "rate of subproblem proliferation", and b^d can be interpretated as "rate of work shrinkage" per subproblem.

+## Week 3
+  ### Quick Sort Algorithm